Posted on

 • 1-year warranty

-• Lid can leak if not secured carefully
+• The lid can leak if not clipped tightly

 Crock-Pot-Manual-Ceramic-Slow-Cooker